Support for Success

 NCARB tracks the pass rates for the ARE® in two ways - one by division and the other by NAAB-accredited schools of architecture.

-The Integrated Path to Licensure (IPAL)
+• Integrated Path to Architectural Licensure (IPAL)

 Today, it can take up to 12.5 years to become a licensed architect.
 Through Clemson’s IPAL program you can do it in 6.5 years.

-A new initiative - INTEGRATED PATH to ARCHITECTURAL LICENSURE (IPAL) - provides an opportunity to fulfill the requirements for architectural licensure while completing the architectural degree.
+INTEGRATED PATH to ARCHITECTURAL LICENSURE (IPAL) provides an opportunity to fulfill the requirements for architectural licensure while completing the architectural degree.
 Clemson University’s School of Architecture has been selected by NCARB as one of the accredited programs to participate in this initiative and has developed a rigorous curriculum track that integrates the academic and experience components essential to architectural licensure.
 Architecture students selected for the program during their second year of undergraduate study will embark on a 4 ½ year track that integrates the academic components of architectural study with the internship and examination components of architectural practice.
 Two semesters of undergraduate study and two semesters of graduate study will take place at the Clemson Architecture Center in Charleston (CAC.C), and summer internships will be necessary to fulfill the requirements.

 Upon completion of the undergraduate degree, successful students will have had the opportunity to satisfy up to 50% of all AXP requirements.
 Graduate studies will also take advantage of the fluid campus relationship in Charleston and will include preparation for the ARE — to be taken in the summers after the fifth and sixth years, in addition to the internships.